 Tammy’s Stuffed Blue Cheese Porcini Mushroom Burgers

 Mushrooms can offer a meaty bite to stir-fries or salads.
-They’re loaded with antioxidants and help to boost the immune system.
-Instead of a heavy beef burger, lighen up your burngers by combining Porcini mushrooms with the beef.
+They are loaded with antioxidants and help to boost the immune system.
+Instead of a heavy beef burger, lighten up your burgers by combining Porcini mushrooms with the beef.

 This recipe is a rendition of one sent to me by my great friend Tammy Raum in NYC.
 As I almost always do, I made a few changes I know Tammy will enjoy, and you will too.
-BTY: this is a lot of work for a burger but I guaranty it will knock your sox off, and it’s great for a summer dinner party.
+BTY: this is a lot of work for a burger, but I guaranty it will knock your sox off, and it is great for a summer dinner party.

 PREPARATION: 50 minutes – makes 6 servings